 Plopping kids in front of the TV isn’t going to be effective in the long-run.

-In the short-term, it can be a solution when you just need to run to the bathroom or keep your sanity.
+In the short-term, TV can be a solution when you just need to run to the bathroom or keep your sanity.
 But kids who watch too much television aren’t able to find active ways to self-entertain.
-They watch and absorb but didn’t learn how to explore on their own and find ways to amuse themselves.
+They watch and absorb but don’t learn how to explore on their own and find ways to amuse themselves.

 #7: Use survival tools